rcastro-ai/IBM-Data-Science-Professional-Certificate/README.md

 # IBM Data Science Professional Certificate

-This repository tracks my transition from foundational data analytics to advanced data science.
-Having completed the **Google Data Analytics Certificate**, I will be deepening my technical expertise in Python, SQL, and Machine Learning through IBM.
+This repository documents my transition from data analytics to data science, building on the **Google Data Analytics Certificate** program and advancing into Python, SQL, and Machine Learning through IBM.

 ## 🏛️ About Me